Bus companies in Ontario: Parkinson

 Parkinson Coach Lines was a family business founded in 1946 in Snelgrove, Ontario by Harold Parkinson.
 The company was acquired by the Murrays in 1953, another family with generations in the bus and coach business back to 1922.
 The company hasn't strayed far from their roots in Brampton, Ontario and started running the predecessor to Brampton Transit in the 1960s.
 It further expanded into school buses in the 1960s and coach tours in the 1970s.
 Today, it has a fleet of 15 exclusively MCI coaches, about 85 school buses and various mini-coaches.

 In December 2020, it was announced that Parkinson ceased operations, with Denny's purchasing some of their Coaches.

 South Mountain

 South Mountain Stagecoach Transit is a tour, charter, and commuter line operator based in South Mountain, Ontario.
 It runs Route 565 of OC Transpo's Rural Partnership Service.
 This route connects Ottawa with the North Dundas villages of Inkerman, South Mountain, and Hallville.

 Shuttle Kingston

 Shuttle Kingston was reported in 2013 to connect Kingston to Watertown, New York and Syracuse, New York.

-TOK Coachlines

-TOK Coachlines (formerly Can-ar Coach Service) is a chartered coach operator based in the Greater Toronto Area that also operates two scheduled routes: